TheRealKeto/snaprestore/README.md

 ## Installation

+A build of `snaprestore` is available on [Cameron Katri's repo](https://cameronkatri.com/), which you can install by adding the repo to your preferred package manager.

-A build of `snaprestore` is available on https://cameronkatri.com and [Procursus](https://github.com/ProcursusTeam/Procursus), which you can install if your device is already setup with an instance of the build system.
+[Procursus](https://github.com/ProcursusTeam/Procursus) also provides a build of `snaprestore`, which you can install if your device is already setup with an instance of the build system.

-Alternatively, you can compile `snaprestore` on your device using Make.
+Alternatively, you can compile `snaprestore` on your system with an iOS SDK using Make

     make install